benmcdonough20/bosonic-qiskit-tutorials/README.md

 TBD!

 ## Tutorial goals
-Explain each line of code in each tutorial more deeply Guie the reader through the code with a clear outline of what each section of code does
+* Explain each line of code in each tutorial more deeply
+* Guide the reader through the code with a clear outline of what each section of code does